MicrosoftDocs/sdk-api/sdk-api-src/content/imapi2/nn-imapi2-idiscrecorder2.md

 To write data to media, you need to attach a recorder to a format writer, for example, to attach the recorder to a data writer, call the <a href="https://msdn.microsoft.com/d8d1f6ec-09cb-4144-b44c-970555451aee">IDiscFormat2Data::put_Recorder</a> method.

 Several properties of this interface return packet data defined by Multimedia Command (MMC).
-For information on the format of the packet data, see the latest revision of the MMC specification at <a href="Http://go.microsoft.com/fwlink/p/?linkid=83843">ftp://ftp.t10.org/t10/drafts/mmc5</a>.
+For information on the format of the packet data, see the latest revision of the MMC specification at ftp://ftp.t10.org/t10/drafts/mmc5.